 In order to overcome the drawbacks of centralized approaches, as, e.g., the high computational complexity of the problem, a branch of literature analyzes schemes based on master-slave or communication-less architectures.
 In master-slave approaches, implementations of the parallel auction based algorithm are among the most used strategies, see, e.g.,~\cite{fauadi2013intelligent,heap2013repeated}.
 As for communication-less approaches, we refer the reader to~\cite{arsie2009efficient} for a dynamic pickup and delivery application.
 In~\cite{soeanu2011decentralized} authors address a multi-depot multi-split vehicle routing problem, where computing nodes apply a local heuristic based on a stochastic gradient descent and then exchange the local solutions in order to select the best one.

 Few works address the solution of vehicle routing problems in peer-to-peer networks.
 Indeed, the majority of the approaches in literature address approximate problems or special cases of the pickup-and-delivery.
 Authors in~\cite{chopra2017distributed,settimi2013subgradient, burger2012distributed} solve unimodular task assignment problems by means of convex optimization techniques.
 Other works are instead based on the solution of mixed-integer problems with a simplified structure.
-In particular, the works~\cite{testa2020generalized,luo2015distributed} address generalized assignment problems, where the order of execution of the tasks does not have impact on the objective.
-In~\cite{testa2019distributed}, authors address a multi-agent multi-task assignment problem where agents-to-tasks path are evaluated offline and capacity constraints are not considered.
+In particular,~\cite{testa2020generalized,luo2015distributed} address generalized assignment problems, where the order of execution of the tasks is not relevant.
+In~\cite{testa2019distributed}, authors address an assignment problem where agent-to-task paths are evaluated offline and capacity constraints are not considered.
 The distributed auction-based approach, see~\cite{talebpour2019adaptive,buckman2019partial} for recent applications, is often used to address task allocation problems.
 These approaches do not address more complex models with, e.g., load demands and execution time of tasks.
-As for distributed approaches to vehicle routing problems, authors in~\cite{farinelli2020decentralized} propose a distributed algorithm where agents communicate according to cyclic graph and perform operations one at a time.
+As for distributed approaches to vehicle routing problems, in the works~\cite{pavone2009stochastic,pavone2010adaptive,bullo2011dynamic}, authors propose distributed schemes based on Voronoi partitions for stochastic dynamic vehicle routing problems with time windows and customer impatience.
+Authors in~\cite{farinelli2020decentralized} propose a distributed algorithm where agents communicate according to cyclic graph and perform operations one at a time.
 In~\cite{abbatecola2018distributed}, a distributed scheme in which agents iteratively solve graph partitioning problems is proposed, and is shown to converge to a suboptimal solution of a dynamic vehicle routing problem.
-In the works~\cite{pavone2009stochastic,pavone2010adaptive,bullo2011dynamic}, authors propose distributed schemes based on Voronoi partitions for stochastic dynamic vehicle routing problems with time windows and customer impatience.
 A multi-depot vehicle routing problem is considered instead in~\cite{saleh2012mechanism}, where the problem is modeled as game in which customers and depots find a feasible allocation by means of an auction game.
-Since the PDVRP is a Mixed-Integer Linear Program (MILP), let us recall some recent works addressing MILPs in distributed frameworks.
-A distributed cutting-plane approach converging in finite time with arbitrary precision to a solution of the MILP is proposed in~\cite{testa2019distributed}.
-However, this approach requires each agent to compute the entire solution of the problem and is not suited for multi-robot PDVRPs.
-The work in~\cite{falsone2018distributed} addresses large-scale MILPs by a dual decomposition approach, while in~\cite{camisa2019milp} the authors propose a primal-decomposition algorithm with low suboptimality bounds.
-However, to the best of our knowledge, there are no works in the literature specifically tailored for pickup-and-delivery problems.